kumaratul60/assignment-big/README.md

-# Ping-Pong Tournament Team Generator
+# Ping Pong Tournament Generator

 ### A showcase project for DevelopMe Coding Fellowship (Summer 2019)

 ## Introduction

 This app is a tool which randomly creates pairings for a ping pong tournament bracket from a list of names collected from the user.

+### Technologies

+- JavaScript
+- React
+- Redux
+- JSX
+- HTML/CSS
+- Bootstrap
+- Git (version managed)

 ### App Features